LaborBerlin/ont-assembly-snake/README.md

 ### Homopolish

 **`homopolish`**
-Homopolish does reference-based polishing based on one ore more provided reference genomes in fasta format located in `references/NAME1.fa`, `references/NAME2.fa`, etc., where `NAME1` and `NAME2` can be any string.
+Homopolish does reference-based polishing based on one ore more provided reference genomes in FASTA format located in `references/NAME1.fa`, `references/NAME2.fa`, etc., where `NAME1` and `NAME2` can be any string.
 Snakemake will create output files `...+homopolish/output_NAME1.fa`, `...+homopolish/output_NAME1.fa`, etc., containing the polished assemblies.

-When using homopolish, it must be the last keyword in the folder name.
+When using Homopolish, it must be the last keyword in the folder name.

 ### proovframe

 **`proovframe`**
-Proovframe does reference-based polishing based on one ore more provided reference proteomes in fasta format containing the amino acid sequences located in
+Proovframe does reference-based polishing based on one ore more provided reference proteomes in FASTA format containing the amino acid sequences located in
 `references-protein/NAME1.faa`, `references-protein/NAME2.faa`, etc., where `NAME1` and `NAME2` can be any string.
 Snakemake will create output files `...+proovframe/output_NAME1.fa`, `...+proovframe/output_NAME1.fa`, etc., containing the polished assemblies.